|

 9. Adinnādāna (taking what is not given)

-10. Kāmesu micchācāra (not just sexual misconduct, but also excessive of sensory pleasures)
+10. Kāmesu micchācāra (not just sexual misconduct, but also excessive sensory pleasures)

 Dasa Akusala Expand to Forty

 2. In Buddha Dhamma (i.e., in nature,) it is always one’s intention that matters.
-Based on that, each dasa akusala expands to 40.
-For example, it is not only stealing by oneself that matters.
-Also, getting someone else to steal, helping another’s act, and praising such action by another are included.
+Accordingly, each dasa akusala expands to 40.
+For example, it is not only stealing by oneself that is at issue.
+Also, included are getting someone else to steal, helping another’s act, and praising such action by another.

 ▪That is how ten dasa akusala expand to forty.

-▪As one starts avoiding more and more of these forty actions, one will start feeling the early stages of Nibbāna or “nivana,” i..e, cooling down of the mind.
-The constant stress and excited-ness of the mind will gradually ease.
+▪As one starts avoiding more and more of these forty actions, one will start feeling the early stages of Nibbāna or “nivana,” i..e, cooling down the mind.
+The constant stress and excitement of the mind will gradually ease.
 Also, see “Root of All Suffering – Ten Immoral Actions.”

 A Sotāpanna Is Free of Only Micchā Diṭṭhi